aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 The production version can be found at [https://github.com/aranya-project/aranya](https://github.com/aranya-project/aranya) and is targeted at linux environments.

-By completing the tutorial and challenges you will gain an understanding on how to use the tool chain to build and flash Aranya to and esp32 as well as lean a few basics about how to build protocols using Aranya.
+By completing the tutorial and challenges you will gain an understanding on how to use the tool chain to build and flash Aranya to and esp32 as well as learn a few basics about how to build protocols using Aranya.

 ## Prerequisites